transreductionist/github.io/mind_prints/essays/rime_ice/rime_ice_page_1.rst

 Rime Ice
 ==============

-    | Before the abyss lying between subject and object.
+    | Standing on the abyss lying between subject and object.

 I started the hike from the East Portal of Moffat tunnel.
 My first time here I was skeptical as I drove the car up the dirt road to the portal following the tracks lodged into the mountain.
 What a scar I thought.